Mel B. Loses In Court But Judge Orders Stephen Belafonte Not To Distribute Sex Tapes

-Melanie Brown’s efforts to have her estranged ex-husband turn over and “electronic media in his possession” that depicted her “in either a sexual situation and/or other compromising situation,” apparently fell short.
+Melanie Brown’s efforts to have her estranged ex-husband turn over any “electronic media in his possession” that depicted her “in either a sexual situation and/or other compromising situation,” apparently fell short.

 The former Spice Girls member popularly known as Mel B. sought legal help to regain the alleged sex tapes in the position of Stephen Belafonte.
 Unfortunately, the court denied Mel B’s request on Friday.
 The judge did, however, offer some sort of consolation in the form of a temporary restraining order against Belafonte as per People.